Synergy: Towards On-Body AI via Tiny AI Accelerator Collaboration on Wearables: Background Motivation

-Offloading AI model execution to a smartphone might seem advantageous due to its higher processing capability.
-However, this approach can be inefficient for on-body AI apps because (i) they require continuous sensing and inference for situational services and (ii) services are directly provided through wearable devices.
-As shown in Figure~\ref{fig:offloading}, offloading incurs additional data communication, resulting in increased latency and energy costs.
-These costs are unnecessary when apps run solely on wearables.
-Continuous transmission of raw sensor data to a smartphone can also cause communication and energy bottlenecks, affecting both smartphones and wearables.
+Continuous transmission of raw sensor data to a smartphone also causes communication and energy bottlenecks, affecting both smartphones and wearables.
 We compared the total throughput of model execution using Workload 1 and 2 from Section~\ref{sec:evaluation:overall}.
 By eliminating unnecessary links, \system{} improves throughput by 57.7$\times$ and 28.8$\times$ compared to smartphone offloading, as shown in Figure~\ref{fig:offloading_vs_synergy}.
 Despite frequent model execution, \system{} consumes less or comparable power due to avoiding energy-intensive data communication.

+Based on these findings, we can conclude that offloading (sending raw sensor data to a smartphone) is not effective when (i) the size of raw sensor data is larger than that of the intermediate or final results, (ii) the final results need to be delivered to wearable devices for the service, and (iii) the model needs to be executed frequently for situational and proactive services, which is the case for on-body AI apps.